How to watch Notre Dame vs Stanford on Saturday; TV, Peacock, 2022 - Inside the Irish | NBC Sports

-The college football action continues this weekend as the Notre Dame Fighting Irish take on the Stanford Cardinal at home on Saturday, October 15.
+The college football action continues tonoight as the Notre Dame Fighting Irish take on the Stanford Cardinal at home on Saturday, October 15.
 Live coverage begins at 7:30 p.m.
 ET on NBC and Peacock.
 See below for additional information and how to watch/stream the Notre Dame vs Stanford game.

 Saturday’s game marks the 36th meeting between the two programs.
 Notre Dame leads the all-time series 22-13 and has won 3 straight games against the Cardinal.
 Extending that streak to four-straight wins would be the longest from Notre Dame since winning seven games in a row from 2002 to 2008.